OluwafunmilayoB12/TechNova-Cloud-Health-Technical-Debt-Audit-case-study/README.md

 - High vulnerability rate is due to risk constituted in *Critical* and *High* level of severity.
-- Payment (150) and User-frontend teams (146) have the highest critical vulnerabilities. critical vulnerabilities are widespread across the teams, not just a team.
+- Payment (150) and User-frontend teams (146) have the highest critical vulnerabilities.
+Critical vulnerabilities are widespread across the teams, not just a team.
 - **2,166 Idle servers** <5% cpu increase server count with no business value and leads to paying for unused resources.
-- legacy server dependency representing a major contributor to modernization debt and operational risk.
+- Legacy server dependency representing a major contributor to modernization debt and operational risk.
 - **477 zombie server** still running and incurring cost after decommission date.

 ---

 ## RECOMMENDATIONS
 * Cloud Operation Lead should immediately terminate 477 zombie servers to reduce the cloud waste by 5-8%.
-* CFO & CLoud Operation Lead should implement auto-shutdown and remove 2,166 idle servers.
+* CFO & Cloud Operation Lead should implement auto-shutdown and remove 2,166 idle servers.
 * Platform Engineering Team should modernize the 4,556 legacy servers to lower modernization debt from 33%.
 * Security Engineering Team should prioritize fixing 2,394 Critical and High vulnerabilities to reduce the vulnerability rate below 5%.
 * Engineering Managers (All Teams) should take responsibility for resources tagged to their team.